 The Trustees recognise that decisions should be taken only by persons or organisations with the skills, information and resources necessary to take them effectively.
-They also recognise that, where they take investment decisions, they must have sufficient expertise and appropriate training to be able to evaluate critically any advice they take.
+They also recognise that, where they take investment decisions, they must have sufficient expertise and appropriate training to be able to evaluate critically any advice they receive.
+The Trustees seek to ensure that they understand the advice they receive before making decisions.